Back to Parish & Company Home Page

 Market Commentary

 Many senior citizens in particular are living longer more exciting lives yet are also frustrated by low long-term interest rates.
-As a result, they are taking significant risks by being overexposed to low quality equities and bonds.
+As a result, they are taking significant risks by being overexposed to low quality equities and long term bonds.
 Compounding this risk is the uncertainty generated by higher energy costs.

-Today most top quality investment choices can be accessed via a discount broker and this is ideal for investors and their advisers like myself.
+Today most quality investment choices can be accessed via a discount broker and this is ideal for investors and their advisers like myself.
 By using a quality nationally recognized discount broker, for example TD Ameritrade, investors are able to gain custodial security and low cost access to individual stocks, additional fixed income alternatives and top quality funds in various fund families, including Vanguard and Barclays, when appropriate.

 This research is known for its consistently high quality and enables me to develop a global network of leading asset managers, financial analysts, regulators, business journalists and university professors.
 This is, I believe, a key advantage in working with Parish & Company.

-In late 1999 and early 2000 I began to focus on the "quality" of corporate earnings, as corroborated by news stories in my press archive.
+In late 1999 and early 2000 I began to focus on the "quality" of corporate earnings, as corroborated by news stories in my press archive and various interviews.
 This resulted in removing technology stocks and funds over weighted in technology stocks from client portfolios, including the Vanguard Index 500 mutual fund.
 In 1999 five technology companies accounted for 75 percent of the gain in the S&P 500.
 At the time I lost 6 clients who were happy yet concerned about my "sudden old economy orientation."
 Today five of the six are once again clients.

 I take great pride in serving my clients and enjoy my work.
 Thank you for visiting my web site and please do let me know if my services would be of interest.
 Best regards.